ryanbates1990/dnd/Plot Points/Session9.md

 - She asks the others if there is anything that she can do for them, she says, "I'm in quite a generous mood."
 - If asked about Skabatha, Bavlorna exclaims, "She can be a crotchety bitch."

+**Pool**
+With a **DC 14 Nature Check** can determine that the acidity felt from the pool belongs to a gelatenous cube.
+The cube can be seen when peering into the drain.

+The gelatinous cylinder lurks 10 feet down inside the well and is invisible in the water.
+It attacks any creature and dissolves any organic material that comes in contact with it.
+If a creature lowers itself into the water, attacks the ooze from above, and then exits the well, the gelatinous cylinder squirms up the shaft in pursuit, emerging from the well and thus unplugging it.
+The cylinder is 10 feet high and 10 feet in diameter.
+When it is lured out of the well or killed, the flow of water resumes in a torrent, filling the pool to a depth of 3 feet in 1 minute.

 **Potion Cabinet In the study.** The cabinet in the corner is made of wood that is still covered with bark and patches of moss.
 There's a lock in the middle of the right panel, but it's obscured beneath hanging moss.
 (Bavlorna swallowed the key for safekeeping but can regurgitate it as needed.)
 A character can use an action and thieves' tools to try to pick the lock, doing so with a successful DC 15 Dexterity check.

 **IMPORTANT** Make sure to freshly describe each room so Sam can interact with the different items.

+**Bedroom** has a chest as well.
+The padlocked chest has clawed iron feet and the initials B.B. crudely carved into its lid.
+It takes 1 minute and a successful DC 15 Dexterity check using thieves' tools to pick the padlock.
+On a check that fails by 5 or more, or if the lock is smashed off, the chest transforms into a Small animated object and attacks whoever tried to open it (see the animate objects spell for its statistics).

+**Bedroom Chest Treasure**
+1. A 12-inch-tall marionette that Bavlorna stole from her sister, Endelyn.
+It has faces on opposite sides of its head.
+One face is a moon, and the other is a sun.
+As an art object, the marionette is worth 25 gp.
+1. An unpunched ticket from the Witchlight Carnival.
+The ticket is signed by Isolde, the carnival's original owner.
+1. Three spell scrolls of identify tied together with a lute string

+**Hoard Treasure**
+1. A wooden mannequin wears a helm of telepathy.
+If the helm is removed from the mannequin, the mannequin animates and tries to get the helm back by attacking whoever has it.
+The mannequin uses the animated armor stat block but has AC 15.
+If it reacquires the helm, the mannequin dons the helm and reverts to its inanimate state until the helm is removed again.
+Placing a different piece of headgear on its bare head has the effect of rendering the mannequin inanimate permanently.

+1. Bronze Frog Items

 # Yon
 >Mikey moose has a feeling that his lost thing (sense of direction) is near.
 Even though you can sense that it is close, this stirrs up an insecurity in you as you recall times where you've found yourself lost and confused due to your poor sense of direction.